stevleibelt/shell_config/README.md

 You can overwrite or extend a logical part by creating a "local.<logical part file name>" file.
 This file is loaded after the original file.

-If you want to see what is loaded and what is skipped, call `net_bazzline_shell_config_bootstrap 1`.
+If you want to see what is loaded and what is skipped, call `net_bazzline_shell_config_bootstrap 1` or use the build in alias `bootstrapShellConfigurationInVerboseMode`.

 # Installation